Emma Donoghue: The Pull of the Stars

-Donoghue's novel The Pull of the Stars (2020), written in 2018-2019, was published earlier than originally planned because it was set in the 1918 influenza pandemic in Dublin, Ireland.
+Donoghue's novel The Pull of the Stars (2020), written in 2018–2019, was published earlier than originally planned because it was set in the 1918 influenza pandemic in Dublin, Ireland.
 All the characters were fictional except Dr Kathleen Lynn.
 The novel received strongly positive reviews from critics and was longlisted for the Giller Prize in 2020.

 Haven

 This novel, published in 2022, is set among monks in the seventh century on Skellig Michael.
 Hephzibah Anderson, in The Guardian, wrote that "While Haven certainly isn’t her most accessible novel, a flinty kind of hope brightens its satisfying ending.
 What the reader is likely to take away, however, is the image of a bleak place made still bleaker by human intervention".
+It was shortlisted for the 2024 International Dublin Literary Award.

+Learned by Heart

+This novel published in 2023 explores the relationship between Anne Lister and Eliza Raine during their time at Miss Hargrave's Manor school.
+The novel delves into their deep connection and Eliza's reflections from an asylum.
+While praised for its portrayal of first love, some critics found the detailed depiction of school life overshadowed the central narrative.Learned by Heart was shortlisted for the 2023 Atwood Gibson Writers' Trust Fiction Prize.

+The Paris ExpressThe Paris Express (2025) is inspired by the Montparnasse derailment of 1895 Paris.

+The book was shortlisted for the 2025 Giller Prize.